-(b) This NWP also authorizes the removal of accumulated sediments and debris in the vicinity of existing structures (e.g., bridges, culverted road crossings, water intake structures, etc.) and/or the placement of new or additional riprap to protect the structure.
+- (b) This NWP also authorizes the removal of accumulated sediments and debris in the vicinity of existing structures (e.g., bridges, culverted road crossings, water intake structures, etc.) and/or the placement of new or additional riprap to protect the structure.
 The removal of sediment is limited to the minimum necessary to restore the waterway in the vicinity of the structure to the approximate dimensions that existed when the structure was built, but cannot extend farther than 200 feet in any direction from the structure.
-This 200 foot limit does not apply to maintenance dredging to remove accumulated sediments blocking or restricting outfall and intake structures or to maintenance dredging to remove accumulated sediments blocking so the deposited and retained in an area that has no waters of the United States unless otherwise specifically approved by the district engineer under separate authorization.
+This 200 foot limit does not apply to maintenance dredging to remove accumulated sediments blocking or restricting outfall and intake structures or to maintenance dredging to remove accumulated sediments from canals associated with outfall and intake structures.
+All dredged or excavated materials must be deposited and retained in an area that has no waters of the United States unless otherwise specifically approved by the district engineer under separate authorization.
 The placement of new or additional riprap must be the minimum necessary to protect the structure or to ensure the safety of the structure.
-Any bank stabilization measures not directly associated with the structure will require a separate authorization from the district engineer.

-(c) This NWP also authorizes temporary structures, fills, and work necessary to conduct the maintenance activity.
+Any bank stabilization measures not directly associated with the structure will require a separate authorization from the district engineer. - (c) This NWP also authorizes temporary structures, fills, and work necessary to conduct the maintenance activity.
 Appropriate measures must be taken to maintain normal downstream flows and minimize flooding to the maximum extent practicable, when temporary structures, work, and discharges, including cofferdams, are necessary for construction activities, access fills, or dewatering of construction sites.
 Temporary fills must consist of materials, and be placed in a manner, that will not be eroded by expected high flows.
 Temporary fills must be removed in their entirety and the affected areas returned to pre-construction elevations.
 The areas affected by temporary fills must be revegetated, as appropriate.